South Carolina Court Records

 - Social security number

-Note: Previously married parties are generally advised to provide proof of divorce (such as the divorce decree) during application.
+Note: Previously married parties are generally advised to provide proof of divorce (such as the divorce decree) during the application.

 Step 3.
 Submit the Application and Pay the Fee.